maksuturva/magento2_payment_module/README.md

 ![image](https://user-images.githubusercontent.com/41151878/114892275-e5f88e00-9e0c-11eb-9f0a-a4a336ba7f70.png)

 Titles are store-specific, so they can be customized for different views and languages.
-Below are sample settings for each section of the "Method Filter":
+Below are sample settings for each section of the "Payment Methods Filter":

 * Pay Later:
 ```